oberhamsi/ositestats/README.md

     cp config-example.js config.js
     nano config.js

-Create an empty database for ositestats and adapt mySQL settings in `config.js`
+Create an empty database for ositestats and adapt mySQL settings in `config.js`.

 Optional: Clickgraph
 ---------------------
-The clickgraph shows the most often used paths through your website
+The clickgraph shows the most often used paths through your website.
+This component is optional.

 Install graphviz